Christina's Husband and Kid Opening Presents

 Temporary sacrifice often becomes permanent unless you redesign how you're building.

-Hustling fails when you burnout from doing it too much and you lose time in recovery creating a horrific roller coaster of overwork and recovery time.
+Hustling fails when you burn out from doing it too much and lose time in recovery — creating a horrific roller coaster of overwork and crash.

-If wanting something bad enough WAS enough, we’d all be multi-millionaires.
+If wanting something bad enough WAS enough, we'd all be millionaires.

 This is the lie that keeps entrepreneurs trapped in unsustainable patterns for years.
 The idea that you have to sacrifice relationships, health, presence, joy — temporarily — to build something successful.